 Issues with the Cryptography Underlying the Network

-Although the Network is an established digital asset network, it and other cryptographic and algorithmic protocols that govern the issuance of digital assets represent a new and rapidly evolving industry that is subject to many factors that are difficult to evaluate.
+Although the Network is an established digital asset network, it and other cryptographic and algorithmic protocols that govern the issuance of digital assets represent a rapidly evolving industry that is subject to many factors that are difficult to evaluate.
 In the past, flaws in the source code for digital assets have been exposed and exploited.
 The cryptography underlying bitcoin could prove to be flawed or ineffective, or developments in mathematics and/or technology, including advances in digital computing, algebraic geometry and quantum computing, could result in this cryptography becoming ineffective.
 In any of these circumstances, a malicious actor could take the customer’s bitcoin.
 If the functionality of the Network is negatively affected, it may no longer be attractive to users.

 Disputes on the Development of the Network may Lead to Delays